TheRebo/Password-Manager/README.md

 - 🚷 **Do Not Forget Your Master Password**: There's no way to recover it if you forget it!
 - 🛡️ **Do Not Share Your Master Password**: Keep your master password confidential to ensure security.
+- 🚫 **Do Not Delete or Edit the Files Mentioned Above Manually!**: If You don't want to corrupt Your data!.

 ---